 Kippah- a skullcap also known in Yiddish as yarmulke.
 This is worn in reverence to ADONAI and is a public display of devotion.

 Davidic & Israeli folk Dance-Davidic dance has developed within Messianic Judaism, named after King David, who famously danced before the Ark of the Covenant.
 During the dispersion, Israelis learned dance from different cultures and they brought them back with them as they made Aliyah back to the Land.
 They combined elements from these cultures and music, creating Israeli Folk Dance.
 At CTL we combine the two into one expression of praise to ADONAI.
-We have a Praise Team that dances, uses flags and sign language for expressive worship.
+We have a Praise Team that dances using Davidic and Israeli folk dance steps.

 Oneg– this word in Hebrew means “delight” or joy.
 And refers to the time immediately after our service when we break bread and fellowship together on Shabbat.